ilanashapiro/ilanashapiro.github.io/_pages/work.md

 ## Freelance Software Engineer, Stainless (2023.02 - present)

-[Stainless](https://www.stainlessapi.com/) is a startup building the platform for high - quality, easy - to - use APIs.
-To support Stainless, I make open source contributions to codebases including Stoplight Prism, node - tree - sitter, Microsoft Pyright, NPM Trends, and json-schema-benchmark
+[Stainless](https://www.stainlessapi.com/) is a startup building the platform for high-quality, easy-to-use APIs.
+To support Stainless, I make open source contributions to codebases including [Stoplight Prism](https://github.com/stoplightio/prism), node-tree-sitter, Microsoft Pyright, NPM Trends, and json-schema-benchmark.
+My primary contributions are to Prism in mocking and validating APIs using TypeScript, with significant use of functional TypeScript via the [fp-ts library](https://github.com/gcanti/fp-ts).

 ## Software Engineer, Meta (2022.10 - 2022.11)